 For any retailer, increasing sales while elevating their customer experience is the top priority.
 But how can your sales associates balance pushing the sale without turning customers off?
-The answer may be by practicing suggestive selling techniques.
+The answer may lie in suggestive selling.

 When businesses want to increase their overall profit margins, they often forget that it’s not just about getting customers through the door and simply purchasing (though that’s clearly an extremely important part of the equation); they also should be focusing on increasing their average purchase value, too.

 Suggestive selling is a powerful and incredibly effective way to do exactly that, gently nudging customers towards higher-value purchases (or more items purchased per transaction) that benefit both them and your business.

 Suggestive selling is only effective when leveraged correctly.
 In this post, we’re going to take a look at proven suggestive selling techniques for retailers and how your staff can use them.

 - The benefits of suggestive selling

 Let’s get started!